How to grow Pieris

 Pieris is an attractive and easy to grow showy spring Shrub.
 The most commonly grown and popular variety is Pieris japonica, illustrated above, which has varieties such as 'Firecrest' and ' Mountain Fire'.
 Pieris has bright red coloured new growth in the spring, which fades to a subtle pink and finally green.
 Many varieties of Pieris have long white flowers in the spring.
 The shape and mass of white flowers gives Pieris its common name of Lily of the Valley bush.

 Pieris is an ideal shrub.
-It is evergreen providing coverall year round, and with several months of interest starting with the colourful red spring growth followed by attractive flowers.
+It is evergreen providing structure and colour all year round, and with several months of interest starting with the colourful red spring growth followed by attractive flowers.
 The new red growth appears in late February, and throughout March when the growth takes up colour and is at its brightest, and whilst that fades lovely flowers appear, usually, but not always white, in April and early May.
 Pieris requires no maintenance, and the only growing requirement is to be planted in acid soil.

-The one, possibly only essential requirement when growing any variety of Pieris is to be planted in acid soil and if feeding, an ericaceous feed only.
+The only essential requirement when growing any variety of Pieris is acid soil and, if feeding, an ericaceous feed only.

 If you need cover fast, take a look at Fast Growing Evergreen Shrubs for more planting ideas.